-You know those chocolate chip brownies that always sell out before anything else at the bake sale?
-The ones that are a little sweet, very chocolatey, and have just the right balance of fudgy and cakey?
+You know those chocolate chip brownies that always sell out before anything else at the bakery or bake sale?
+The ones that are sweet but not too sweet, intensely chocolatey, and have that elusive balance of fudgy and cakey?
 These are them.–Angie Zoobkoff

 Chocolate Chip Brownies